kcalizadeh/phase_3_water_table_project/phase03/phase03_project/README.md

 - an EDA notebook containing some visualizations and exploration
 - a model notebook explaining our model and going over various iterations
 - a functions file containing custom functions and imports used in both notebooks
+- a slide deck presentation of the findings

 This repo contains work for the Pump It Up data science competition.
 The competition website can be found [here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).